ParkerLab/ataqv/README.rst

 A web-based visualization and comparison tool and a script to prepare the JSON output for it are also provided.
-The web viewer includes interactive tables of the metrics and plots of fragment length, mapping quality, counts of reads overlapping peaks, and peak territory.
+The web viewer includes interactive tables of the metrics and plots of fragment length, distance from a fragment length reference distribution, mapping quality, counts of reads overlapping peaks, and peak territory.

 Web viewer demo: https://parkerlab.github.io/ataqv/demo/